SAVING PLANET EARTH

 Now we hear or read about it in the news almost every day: the state of the world environment and how it is, indeed, affecting every one no matter how rich or poor you are and no matter where you live.

-Many of you are familiar with Earth Day - a special celebration that was first conceived and popularized by John McConnell ... an amazingly vibrant man of 89 who is still going strong today!
-For decades, John has persistently worked hard to bring worldwide public awareness to the critical importance of protecting and honoring our planet by celebrating EARTH DAY – and to make it a universal holiday that aknowledges the natural wonders of our planet.
+Many of you are familiar with Earth Day - a special celebration that was first conceived and popularized by John McConnell ... who was still an amazingly vibrant man of 89 when I spoke with John about writing this article.
+For decades, John persistently worked hard to bring worldwide public awareness to the critical importance of protecting and honoring our planet by celebrating EARTH DAY – and to make it a universal holiday that acknowledges the natural wonders of our planet.

 Among McConnell's many noble accomplishments are :